-To know the answer, let us divulge the facts.
-First of all, a silent heart attack lacks apparently visible signs and symptoms of a typical heart attack.
-Silent Myocardial Infarction (SMI) symptoms are very few or may mimic the symptoms of less severe health issues.
-Many people don’t recognize those symptoms as typical signs of a heart attack.
+To know the answer let us divulge the facts: First of all, this type of heart attack lacks apparently visible signs and symptoms of a typical heart attack.
+Silent Myocardial Infarction (SMI) symptoms are very few or may mimic the symptoms of less severe health issues which most people don’t recognize as typical signs of a heart attack.

 Why a Silent myocardial Infarction is Dangerous?